 Luther is the Master Printer and Director of the Powerhouse Arts Print Program.
 Luther teaches printmaking at Parsons School of Design and The Cooper Union.
 He was the co-founder of Forth Estate, a fine art publisher focused on producing limited editions with emerging artists, and from 1999-2016 he was the Master Printer and Director of Axelle Editions, a fine art print atelier specializing in screen printing that produced over 300 editions a year with more than 100 artists.

 Master Printer + Textile Fabricator

-Nellie is a master printer and textile fabricator, splitting her time at Powerhouse between the Print and Textile Shops.
+Nellie is a master printer and textile fabricator, splitting her time at Powerhouse between the Print and Textile Programs.
 She earned her B.A. in Russian from Grinnell College and interned at the Obraztsov puppetry theater in Moscow, Russia.
 She began her career as a costumer, building hats for Sesame St. Live and full body puppets for Jim Henson Productions.
 In 2002 Nellie began working as a silkscreen printer and continued to work as a stitcher making custom clothing, wedding dresses, and collaborative artworks that involve large scale draping, appliqué, and embroidery.
 She also enjoys paper-crafting, and painting miniatures and botanical landscapes.

 As Powerhouse Arts’ Office Manager, Atiya manages the Powerhouse office and the administrative needs of the organization.
 Prior to joining Powerhouse, she worked at Medgar Evers College in the Charles Evans Inniss Memorial Library archiving the Special Collections.
 She also worked as the administrative assistant to the Managing Director at St. Vincent Services, and the Executive Receptionist at Rockefeller Group Business Centers.
 She holds a B.A. in Psychology from Medgar Evers College.